b3n-byte/CS/README.md

 # CS
 My computer science pilgrimage

-All my progress and projects in CS, the language of logic
+All my progress and projects in CS, my passion in real-time

 What I record:
 - projects I have completed